meerimaad/Nodejs-CI-CD-2/README.md

 # Nodejs-CI-CD

-## This repository sets up your Entire GCP account
+## This repository sets up your GCP account, namespace and necessary tools

 <br>